BZoennchen/supercollider-book/chapters/sounddesign/math/fourier-series.md

 plt.show()
 ```

-In the synthetic case, we get exaclty what we expected, i.e., 5 peaks, four *harmonic overtones*, and one fundamental at 440 Hz.
+In the synthetic case, we get exactly what we expected, i.e., 5 peaks, four *harmonic overtones*, and one fundamental at 440 Hz.

 (sec-similarity-of-functions)=
 ## Similarity of Periodic Functions